 This provision gives a significant amount of discretion to the tribal court within which probate has been opened, at least after heirship as described within Sections 3-102 and 103 has been exhausted.
-Factors that the court could consider in determining where the property should then pass might include: enrolled or membership status; biological, functional, dependent relationship with decedent; residence; ownership interest in subject property; etc. Moreover, reference should be made to Section 1-109, which highlights the role of tribal custom in resolving particular issues (such as the appropriate heirs to an estate should closely related heirs not survive the decedent).
+Factors that the court could consider in determining where the property should then pass might include: enrolled or membership status; biological, functional, dependent relationship with decedent; residence; ownership interest in subject property; etc.

 SECTION 3-107.
 REPRESENTATION.
-Wherever any part of a decedent's intestate estate passes by representation to descendants of the decedent, descendants of the decedent's parents, or descendants of the decedent's grandparents, the individuals who will take, and their respective shares, shall be determined as follows: (i) identify the first generation down from the decedent, decedent's parent, or decedent's grandparent with at least one surviving member; (ii) count the number of surviving members in that generation plus predeceased members in that generation who left surviving descendants; (iii) allocate an equal share to each surviving member and allocate the share of each predeceased member who left descendants who survived the decedent in the same manner until the share is fully distributed.
+Wherever any part of a decedent's intestate estate passes by representation to descendants of the decedent, descendants of the decedent's parents, or descendants of the decedent's grandparents, the individuals who will take, and their respective shares, shall be determined as follows: (i) identify the first generation down from the

+- decedent, decedent's parent, or decedent's grandparent with at least one surviving member; (ii) - 2 count the number of surviving members in that generation plus predeceased members in that - 3 generation who left surviving descendants; (iii) allocate an equal share to each surviving member - 4 and allocate the share of each predeceased member who left descendants who survived the - 5 decedent in the same manner until the share is fully distributed.